awnonbhowmik/NYC_MV_Collisions_Crashes/README.md

    - Build machine learning models to predict the likelihood of injuries or fatalities based on time intervals and contributing factors.
    - Evaluate models using performance metrics such as accuracy, precision, and recall.
    - Use model insights to suggest preventive measures to enhance road safety in NYC.

+## Notebook Summary
+Data Processing: Loaded data features such as year and population, scaled the features, and set target variables for prediction.
+Modeling: Built separate neural network models for predicting injuries and fatalities, using layers and activation functions suitable for regression.
+Evaluation: Evaluated model performance with loss metrics and RMSE.
+Visualization: Included loss curve plots for training and validation, along with prediction visualizations.

 ## Tools & Technologies